Nikopol is a city located in Dnepropetrovsk region of central Ukraine. From the end of the 19th century, it was an important industrial center.

-In 1956, Kakhovskoe water reservoir was formed there and it also played an important part in further development of the city.
+In 1956, Kakhovskoye water reservoir was built there.
+It played an important role in the further development of the city.
 Gradually, Nikopol turned into a big river port connecting cities located on the upper Dnieper with the Black Sea.

-In 1962, a construction of a new industrial giant began - a plant of ferro alloys.
-This plant still remains the largest plant of ferro alloys in Europe and the former USSR and one of the largest industrial plants in Ukraine.
+In 1962, construction of a new industrial giant began - a plant of ferro alloys.
+This plant still remains the largest plant of ferro alloys in Europe and the former USSR, and one of the largest industrial plants in Ukraine.

-There are 38 industrial plants in present day city in the following branches:
+There are 38 industrial plants in the city in the following branches:

 - metallurgy and metal working,